barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 * A specific device with your app installed.
 * All registered devices with your app installed.
-* ALl registered devices where a specific user has logged into your app.
+* All registered devices where a specific user has logged into your app.

 ## Supported Devices